 Looking at it, you would think that it’s a grain, but it’s not, it’s actually closely related to a leafy green vegetable like spinach or Swiss chard.
 Quinoa, grows high in the Andes Mountains and it has a mild, nutty flavor.
-It can be served for breakfast, lunch or dinner and works great in soups, rice dishes or pasta dishes.
+It can be served for breakfast, lunch, dinner or as a side dish.
+It also works great in soups, rice dishes or pasta dishes.

 How to cook Quinoa

 - Soak in water for 15 minute to remove the bitter coating, then rinse.